arewinkl/blog_App/README.md

 //Start at step 9 when you begin working on this blog App again.
 //Review all steps as practice one the App is at point where it works.

+//next Time that you work you need to figure out why the articles controller index isnt working. may need to be defined.